Skip to main content

 Specify order of a layer at runtime for Mapbox Standard

-Mapbox Standard uses slots to specify where custom data layers can be added.
+Mapbox Standard and Standard Satellite uses slots to specify where custom data layers can be added.
 Slots are predetermined locations in the Standard basemap where your layer can be inserted.
 To add custom layers in the appropriate location in the Standard basemap layer stack, Standard offers 3 carefully designed slots that you can leverage to place your layer.
 These slots will stay stable, and you can be sure that your own map won't break even as the basemap updates over time.

 SlotDescription